The evolution of work in the factory

 The integration of advanced digital tools and automated systems is transforming the traditional blue-collar landscape.
 This shift is not merely incremental but transformative, enabling unprecedented levels of productivity and cost efficiency.
 Companies must leverage these technologies to remain competitive.

-According to a Gartner survey, 45% of CEOs believe their companies will be non-viable in 10 years if they continue on their current path.
+According to PwC’s 27th Annual Global CEO Survey, 45% of global CEOs are not confident that their companies would survive more than a decade on their current path.
 This underscores the urgency for a forward-thinking strategy.
 As automation advances, the delineation between human and machine roles becomes increasingly blurred.
 A strategic approach that integrates new possibilities with actionable implementation steps is crucial.

 Sometimes the most revolutionary solutions are simple and user-centric rather than purely technological.
 The concept of New Work emphasises practicality and user-centricity.
 Rather than pursuing technology for its own sake, companies should focus on practical innovations that address real-world challenges.